Table of Contents:

-Electric Sky LED review
+- Electric Sky LED Grow Light (ES300) Overview

 LED grow lights are trending this year, being searched for online more than HPS and other grow lights.
 If you haven’t seen the HPS vs. Electric Sky LED side-by-side indoor grow timelapse yet, I suggest you take a look at this video.